PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter06/Tutorial/README.md

 ## Step 10: Changing views

-Now that we successfully displayed one complete view, we can demonstrate the power of D3 by automatically updating the view with new datasets.
+Now that we have successfully displayed one complete view, we can demonstrate the power of D3 by automatically updating the view with new datasets.
 For that, we need a user interface to trigger the changes, such as a panel with buttons where the viewer can select a view.
 We will set them up inside a new module called `js/page.js`, which will also set up the page.

 Create the `js/page.js` file and declare your imports as follows: